portsoc/cccweb1/README.md

 ## Stage 15: Add "A long time ago..."

-* To complete the movie intro we need to add the famous line "A long time ago in a galaxy far, far away....", and the logo.
+* The movie intro also includes the famous line "A long time ago in a galaxy far, far away....".

+## Stage 16: The Star Wars Logo

+* To complete the intro we add:
+  * the logo.